mellon85/external-ip/README.md

 * get_sources
   Returns all sources combined

+Additionally a single igd source can be instantiated if the feature is enabled ("discover_igd"), to retrive the IP from an home router.
+If the feature is enabled get_sources will return it as a source too.

 # Runtime

 It requires to run with Tokio runtime due to the depenency on hyper if you use the HTTP resolver.